Keum Sae-rok

-Keum Sae-rok (born 6 September 1992) is a South Korean actress.
-She is known for her prominent roles in The Fiery Priest (2019) and Youth of May (2021).
+Keum Sae-rok (Korean: 금새록; born September 6, 1992) is a South Korean actress.
+After appearing in a number of television commercials and short films, she had her first feature in mainstream films, The Silenced (2015), and gained wider recognition for her prominent role in the comedy-drama series The Fiery Priest (2019), which brought Keum the Best New Actress at the 2019 SBS Drama Awards.
+She subsequently starred in the Youth of May (2021), The Interest of Love (2022–2023), and Soundtrack #2 (2023).

-Personal life
+Early life and education

-Keum graduated from the Seoul Institute of the Arts with a degree in acting.
+Keum Sae-rok was born on September 6, 1992 in Dong District, Daegu, South Korea.
+She graduated from the Seoul Institute of the Arts with a degree in acting.

 Career

+2011–2018: Early career beginnings

-Keum began her career appearing in TV commercials and short films before landing minor roles in mainstream films The Silenced (2015), Assassination (2015) and Love, Lies (2016).
+Keum's career began with her appearing in television commercials and short films before landing minor roles in mainstream films The Silenced (2015), Assassination (2015), and Love, Lies (2016).
 In 2017, she was cast in a supporting role in the hit thriller Believer (2018).

-In 2018, she first drew notice as one of the daughters in the family drama Marry Me Now.
+In 2018, she first drew notice as one of the daughters in the family drama Marry Me Now (2018).

+2019–present: Rising popularity and transition to leading roles

 Her subsequent performance as a tough rookie detective in the comedy television series The Fiery Priest (2019) brought her wider recognition and won her Best New Actress at the 2019 SBS Drama Awards.

-In 2019, Keum joined the film The King's Letters, followed by Our Body.
+Later that year, Keum joined the film The King's Letters (2019).

 In 2020, Keum joined tvN's Drama Stage Season 3: Everyone Is There.

 In 2021, Keum joined the SBS drama Joseon Exorcist, but it only aired 2 episodes.
 It was canceled due to historical distortions, which caused Keum to write an apology letter.
 Keum later joined the KBS drama Youth of May, which was based on the Gwangju Uprising.
 Later, Keum joined the SBS variety program Baek Jong-won's Alley Restaurant.
 In July, Keum joined the cast of the film Open the Door.

 On December 10, 2021, it was reported that Keum had terminated her contract with UL Entertainment and decided not to renew the contract after 5 years.
 On December 20, 2021, it was announced that Keum had signed a contract with History D&C.

+In January 2024, Keum signed with new agency BH Entertainment.